 In the comics, Mar-Vell is directly connected to the origin story of Carol Danvers.
 We originally meet Danvers as an Air Force officer.
-She works at the same military base where Walter Lawson worked, and so she soon meets Captain Marvel, who is pretending to be Lawson.
 The two become close, and Danvers ends up being Mar-Vell’s love interest.

 Eventually, Danvers is kidnapped by a villainous alien, and Mar-Vell comes to her aid.
 However, in the ensuing chaos, Danvers is knocked into a Kree device, which messes with her genetics and, due to the presence of Mar-Vell, turns her into a half-human half-Kree.
 After this explosion, she emerges with superhuman abilities, and she soon becomes Ms. Marvel.

 It’s unclear how much of this will happen in the upcoming movie.
 But in the comics, at least, Mar-Vell is important because he’s the whole reason Carol Danvers got powers in the first place.

 During one adventure, Captain Marvel is exposed to nerve gas known as Compound 13.
 Years later, it’s revealed that he has cancer as a result of this gas.
 No treatments work on him, and so he dies in the 1982 comic, The Death of Captain Marvel.

 It’s rare to see a hero die of something like cancer in comic books, but that’s exactly what happens with this storyline.
 For years, Marvel continued to tease a plot in which Mar-Vell permanently returned.
 But it never happened, though he did occasionally make brief appearances after his death.